Origins of the Manx Language

 Year of the Manx Language

-The year-long celebration will see events held across the Island that celebrate the Manx language with festivities and learning opportunities.
+The year-long celebration has events held across the Island that celebrate the Manx language with festivities and learning opportunities.
 Culture Vannin say “It doesn't matter whether you are a speaker, a learner, a hopeful beginner or even someone who's merely positive about the flourishing of Manx in Manx hearts in recent years - the hope is that this will be something that everyone can be involved in and be a part of (just like the language)!”
 What a wonderful way to incorporate Manx into the modern landscape and give visitors the opportunity to immerse themselves in the Manx language!

 Comments